-Hello my name is Charlotte.
+Hello my name is Claire.
 I’m the Parental Lead at Canterbury Nursery School.
-As things are looking different at the moment due to the Covid-19 pandemic, I just wanted to let you know I’m still here to support your family where I can.
-I will be on the gates most mornings and around at school pick up time on Thursdays and Fridays.
+I will be on the gates most mornings and around at school pick up time too.

 If you prefer to talk privately I could call you at a time that suits you.
 Or feel free to ring on 01274-574-539 or 07851-458-502